 - Clean the carpets.
 After vacuuming your home, it’s best to do a deeper clean to remove odors that have really permeated into your carpets or rugs.
 There are two ways you can clean your carpets: dry or wet shampoo.

-- Dry shampoo.
-Sprinkle a powdered carpet cleaner of recently vacuumed carpet.
+- Dry shampoo: Sprinkle a powdered carpet cleaner of recently vacuumed carpet.
 Let the powder sit for about half an hour or as directed on the container.
-Vacuum once more to remove the cleaner and any dirts or smells from the carpet.
+Vacuum once more to remove the cleaner and any dirt or smells from the carpet.

 - Spot clean.
 Any recent messes that are made should be quickly attended to and cleaned using an enzyme cleaner.
 Enzymes are wonderful at breaking down biological proteins in urine, feces, or vomit.
 Enzyme cleaners can be bought online or at your local pet store.

 - Replace litter boxes.
-Regularly scooping your litter box will easily prevent nasty pet odors, however, litter boxes will require a deep-cleaning every now and then as well.
+Regularly scooping your litter box will easily prevent nasty pet odors.
+However, litter boxes will require a deep cleaning now and then as well.
 Empty all the litter from the box and scrub with soap and water.
 Pour vinegar into the box and let sit for 30 minutes.
 Scrub and rinse.
-Once the box is dry, fill with new litter.
+Once the box is dry, fill it with new litter.

 - Clean the cage.
-Whether you own a rabbit, gerbil, ferret or even use a dog crate — cleaning the cage or crate is crucial with pet odor removal.
-Empty all the contents and scrub the cage with soap and water (or other natural cleaners) and let air dry.
+Whether you own a rabbit, gerbil, ferret, or even use a dog crate — cleaning the cage or crate is crucial with pet odor removal.
+Empty all the contents, scrub the cage with soap and water (or other natural cleaners), and air dry.

 Eliminate Odors In The House

-Now that you’ve tackled cleaning the sources of the odor, how can you get rid of the lingering smell in the air?
-There’s a few simple tricks that can help nip that odor in the bud.
+Now that you’ve tackled cleaning the odor sources, how can you get rid of the lingering smell in the air?
+There are a few simple tricks that can help nip that odor in the bud.

 - Use an air freshener.
 There are so many wonderful air freshening products out there that assist with pet odor removal.
-Products can include sprays, plug-ins, candles and more.
-Be sure to check the labels and confirm that they are safe for animals to be around or if there are any poisoning risks.
+Products can include sprays, plug-ins, candles, and more.
+Be sure to check the labels and confirm that they are safe for animals to be around or any poisoning risks.

 - Get into a cleaning routine.
 Cleaning your home regularly and staying on top of new messes will ensure that your home smells fresh and free of odors.
 Here are some basic rules to follow: